2015-2016 Club Guide

-- The club must bring a signed Personal Service Agreement for the officials, along with all relevant scheduling information, to Student Affairs.
-Please contact Student Affairs WELL IN ADVANCE for the PSA processing procedure and the correct paperwork.
+- The club must bring a signed Personal Service Agreement for the officials, along with all relevant scheduling information, to Student Life.
+Please contact Student Life WELL IN ADVANCE for the PSA processing procedure and the correct paperwork.
 The PSA may take up to six (6) weeks to process and requires forms to be filled out by the vendor who is providing the service.
 Please plan accordingly.

 Equipment and UniformsThe Associate Dean of Judicial Affairs and Student Services or designee must review and approve club sports equipment requests, including any equipment and uniforms to be purchased.
 The purpose of this policy is to ensure that the equipment adheres to quality and safety standards.
-To purchase equipment and uniforms, a Purchase Requisition form must be completed, signed and submitted to Student Affairs prior to obtaining the items.
+To purchase equipment and uniforms, a Purchase Requisition form must be completed, signed and submitted to Student Life prior to obtaining the items.

 Sports FacilitiesStudent clubs may schedule the gym, tennis courts and playing fields.
 However, availability of these facilities is limited and a fee may be charged for gym facilities and lifeguards.
 Contact the Facilities Coordinator at 303.797.5692 or stop by Room M1735 for more information about scheduling rooms and facilities.
 Sports clubs may also contact local recreation centers or schools to schedule facilities for practices and games.